kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 The cluster can schedule 23 instance(s) of the pod.
 ```

-Optionaly, list of nodes individual pods get scheduled on can be returned.
+Optionally, list of nodes individual pods get scheduled on can be returned.
 Or report a reason which prevented the next pod from being scheduled.

-Additionaly, it may be useful to put boundaries on the number of scheduling iterations depending on cluster size or performance cost.
+Additionally, it may be useful to put boundaries on the number of scheduling iterations depending on cluster size or performance cost.
 In some situation it is sufficient to simulate scheduling of ``N`` instances of the pod and stop.

 ## Roadmap